-The phase 3 study aimed to confirm the efficacy and safety of sedation with Sedaconda (isoflurane) administered via the Sedaconda ACD in mechanically ventilated ICU patients, comparing it to standard sedation with intravenously administered propofol.
+The phase III study aimed to confirm the efficacy and safety of sedation with Sedaconda (isoflurane) delivered via the Sedaconda ACD in mechanically ventilated ICU patients, comparing it to standard sedation with intravenously administered propofol.
 A total of 301 patients from 24 intensive care clinics in Germany and Slovenia were randomized to either sedation method.

 The IsoCOMFORT study

-In 2021, Sedana Medical initiated the IsoCOMFORT study (SED002), a paediatric study aiming to investigate whether sedation with Sedaconda (isoflurane) administered via the Sedaconda ACD is safe and more effective than intravenously administered midazolam in mechanically ventilated ICU paediatric patients between 3-17 years old.
+In 2021, Sedana Medical initiated the IsoCOMFORT study (SED002), a paediatric phase III study aiming to investigate whether sedation with Sedaconda (isoflurane) delivered via the Sedaconda ACD, is safe and more effective than intravenously administered midazolam in mechanically ventilated ICU paediatric patients between 3-17 years old.

-The study will involve 160 patients from intensive care clinics in Spain, Germany, Sweden and France, and completion is estimated for the second half of 2022.
+The study will involve 160 patients from intensive care clinics in Germany, France, Spain, Sweden, and the UK.
 The results of the study are expected to lead to an approved paediatric indication for inhaled sedation.

 Further information on the study is available at www.clinicaltrials.gov (NCT04684238).